damianhakert/damianhakert.github.io/source/posts/2016-04-20-feature-highlight-move-issues.html.md

 Let's say you don't catch it right away and you do a decent amount of work on the wrong project.
 Now, your "seemingly simple" mistake just became a bigger one.
 We've all been in this position before.
-With our 8.6 release, we want to avoid the panic that can be cause with creating an issue in the wrong project.
+With our 8.6 release, we want to avoid the panic that can come from creating an issue in the wrong project.
 Now, if you create an issue in the wrong project, you can easily move it to the right one.

 <!-- more -->